Two-factor authentication with OTP

 The OTP activation procedure must be completed seamlessly.
 Should you be forced to interrupt it, you will have to repeat it from scratch, as the codes provided change with each new access to the activation web page.

-- In the meantime, download Google Authenticator or a similar app on your device from the official store (Google Play for Android devices, App Store for iOS devices):
+- Download the free app Google Authenticator or a similar one on your device from the official store (Google Play for Android devices, App Store for iOS devices):

-- Start the app, click on the ( + ) button at the bottom right, select 'Scan a QR code' and scan the previously generated QR code.
+- Start the app that you downloaded on your device, click on the ( + ) button at the bottom right, select 'Scan a QR code' and scan the previously generated QR code.

 - Download the pdf document generated at the end of the process and store it safely.
 It will then be possible to activate an OTP generator on another device in the event of loss, replacement, theft, etc. of the previous device.